DemolitionStudios/visualprogramming.net/content/TopFeatures/Fast.md

 ---
-title: Fast
+title: Surprisingly Fast
-id: 2
+id: 1
 video: videos/FastToIterate.mp4
 ---

 vvvv programs are compiled and run on the .NET virtual machine.
+As such they are as fast as if you'd write them in C#.

-Optimization is in your hands.
-You decide which parts of a program run on separate threads.
+Want to use all the cores of your CPU?
+With VL it requires no rocket science to have parts of your program run on separate threads.